-In the 1960s, the college offered limited opportunities for student experiences overseas.
-During his tenure from 1965 to 1981, President Albert W. Brown presided over significant development and expansion of the college including a successful drive to boost international programs.
+In the 1960s, the university offered limited opportunities for student experiences overseas.
+During his tenure from 1965 to 1981, President Albert W. Brown presided over significant development and expansion of the university including a successful drive to boost international programs.
 In 1968, Brown appointed Dr. Donald Myers Director of International Education (DIE) with a mandate to increase study-abroad offerings.
 Myers encouraged college faculty to submit proposals, and one of them led to an enduring relationship with Cuernavaca of almost half a century.

 When Myers left the college in 1981, the Office of International Education boasted a score of programs abroad from the United Kingdom, France, and Germany, to Brazil and Puerto Rico.
 Of course, Brockport students could also enroll in programs administered by other SUNY schools.
 The college was on its way to global outreach.